acruz-230/EEG-Attention-Recognition/README.md

 # EEG-Attention-Recognition
 Training a CNN to recognize attention patterns from EEG data.
 # Pre-Requisites
+Make sure to install packages in a virtual environment.
 - [Python 3.10.1](https://www.python.org/downloads/release/python-3101/)
 - [Pytorch 2.2.0](https://pytorch.org/get-started/locally/)
     - Command to install cpu only version for windows